 Office of the President

-Dr. Maurie McInnis is the sixth President of Stony Brook University, one of America’s
+Maurie McInnis is the sixth president of Stony Brook University, an internationally

-Long Island’s premier academic medical center, encompassing five health sciences schools,
+Island’s premier academic medical center, which encompasses five health sciences schools,

 four hospitals, and 200 community-based healthcare settings.
-She plays a key role
+She is a key player in

-in economic development on Long Island and in Stony Brook’s role as a co-manager of
+furthering economic development on Long Island and in Stony Brook’s role as part of

-A renowned cultural historian and author, McInnis’ academic scholarship has focused on
+A renowned cultural historian and author, President McInnis’ academic scholarship

-race, slavery, and power in the American South.
+has focused on race, slavery, and power in the 19th century American South.
+She brings

 Visit Office of the President